Han-Cao/collapse-bubble/pipeline/pangenie/README.md

 This pipeline integrate `collapse-bubble` into the `PanGenie` genotyping pipeline.
 Please make sure you have read the [Pangenie pipeline](https://github.com/eblerjana/genotyping-pipelines/tree/main/prepare-vcf-MC) and installed required `PanGenie` scripts.

 **Important**: This pipeline is under development and may change in the future.
-Use at your own risk.
+Some of the scripts reply on estimated Hardy-Weinberg Equilibrium (HWE) and allele frequencies (AF).
+It may not work well for small datasets.
+Please use this pipeline with caution.

 ## Prepare PanGenie reference